open-telemetry/weaver/crates/weaver_forge/README.md

 - **`footer`**: A custom footer for the comment block.
 - **`indent`**: Number of spaces to add before each comment line for indentation purposes.

-> [!NOTE] Please open an issue if you have any suggestions for new formats or features.
+> Please open an issue if you have any suggestions for new formats or features.

 ### Jinja Functions Reference